Kevin Newman Player Props: Reds vs. Padres

-After batting .270 with a double, a home run, a walk and six RBI in his past 10 games, Kevin Newman and the Cincinnati Reds take on the San Diego Padres (who will start Blake Snell) at 9:40 PM ET on Monday.
+Kevin Newman -- batting .282 with a double, a home run, a walk and six RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Michael Wacha on the hill, on May 2 at 9:40 PM ET.

-He racked up two hits (going 2-for-5 with two RBI) in his most recent game against the Athletics.

 Kevin Newman Game Info & Props vs. the Padres